zauonlok/renderer/README.md

 # Software Renderer

 This is a shader-based software renderer written from scratch.
+It is written in C89 with minimal dependencies, available for Windows, macOS, and Linux.

 ## Features